Checkmarx/Kotlin-SCP/src/m3-insecure-communication/README.md

 automated and open Certificate Authority.
 You'll [get the certificates deployed easily by following the documentation][5].

-On [Kotlin Goat][0] we'll go with a self-signed certificate.
+On [Goatlin][0] we'll go with a self-signed certificate.
 While this is a common practice during the development stage, it is not recommended for production systems.
 How to generate the certificate is out of scope for this guide.

 With the certificate in hand, we should make a few changes on our back-end API to make it use HTTPS instead of HTTP